RTC

 This then results in the above architecture.

-Next, I installed the Cloudflare-DDNS software on “home-pvehelper”,
+Next, I installed the Cloudflare-DDNS software on the Proxmox node,

-and the Nginx software alongside Portainer and Cloudflare-Agent on “home-testappserver” and “home-prodappserver”.
+and Traefik software alongside Cloudflare-Agent on “home-testappserver” and “home-prodappserver”.

 To test this, I made the “HelloWorld” application publicly available in this way.

-I installed and used nginx as a reverse proxy for this.
+I installed and used Traefik as a reverse proxy for this.

 This way, I can also make applications temporarily available,